 Chances are you’ve probably come across this oil as an ingredient in a DIY recipe or a natural beauty product.
-It’s a popular carrier oil for pure essential oils and is commonly used in lotions, scrubs and massage oils.
+It’s a popular carrier oil for pure essential oils and is commonly used for topical application in lotions, scrubs and massage oils.

 This guide will walk you through everything you ever wanted to know about fractionated coconut oil.
 It is a great way to bring the health benefits of coconut to your beauty routine.

 What is Fractionated Coconut Oil?

 Fractionated coconut oil starts as regular coconut oil (cocos nucifera).
 Through the fractionation process it's it's long chain fatty acids are removed.
 This leaves mostly medium-chain triglycerides.

 The oil is now completely saturated fat.
 It has a very long shelf life and greatly increased stability.
 Coconut oil processed this way will remain in a liquid state, unlike other types which solidify at common room temperatures.

 So it’s oil from coconuts but changed through the fractionation process to remove elements of it.

 There are a few differences between regular coconut oil and medium chain fatty acids (caprylic acid and capric acid) rich Fractionated Coconut Oil.